ARM-software/ComputeLibrary/README.md

 > **⚠ Important**
-> From this release (22.05): 'master' branch has been replaced with 'main' following our inclusive language update, more information [here](https://arm-software.github.io/ComputeLibrary/latest/contribution_guidelines.xhtml#S5_0_inc_lang).
+> From release 22.05: 'master' branch has been replaced with 'main' following our inclusive language update, more information [here](https://arm-software.github.io/ComputeLibrary/latest/contribution_guidelines.xhtml#S5_0_inc_lang).

+> **⚠ Important**
+> From release 22.08: armv7a with Android build will no longer be tested or maintained.

 <br>
 <div align="center">